7 Health Tips for Men Over 30

 When you reach your 30s, your metabolism naturally begins to slow down.
 So, if you consider corn chips and a diet soda a proper breakfast, it might be time to reevaluate your diet.

 It’s also a good time to measure your waist.
-According to research, if you have a waist circumference higher than 40 inches, it puts you at greater risk for developing Type 2 diabetes and other harmful conditions.
+If you have a waist circumference higher than 40 inches, it puts you at greater risk for developing Type 2 diabetes and other harmful conditions.
 To combat this, exercise regularly, eat a balanced diet, and indulge in moderation.

 3. Help your heart